 Edmundson Park, located in the southwest quadrant of Oskaloosa at the corner of 11th Avenue (Beacon Road) and Edmundson Drive, is 60 acres of beautifully manicured landscape and is Oskaloosa's largest city park.
-Edmundson offers a scenic 10 foot wide concrete recreation trail, a 1.5 acre pond for fishing, an 18 hole disc golf course, three (3) ball diamonds, an outdoor swimming pool, numerous picnic tables, and seven (7) park shelters of various sizes.
+Edmundson offers a scenic 10-foot wide concrete recreation trail, a 1.5-acre pond for fishing, an 18-hole disc golf course, three (3) ball diamonds, an outdoor swimming pool, numerous picnic tables, and seven (7) park shelters of various sizes.
 The park is also home to the Oskaloosa Dog Park offering areas for both small and large dogs.
-In addition, a beautiful 18 hole golf course, Edmundson Golf Course, is also located within the park.
-Edmundson Park was built between 1936-1938 and is listed on the National Register of Historic Places due to the native stone and timber landscape design from the Depression Era.
+In addition, a beautiful 18-hole golf course, Edmundson Golf Course, is also located within the park.
+Edmundson Park was built between 1936 and 1938 and is listed on the National Register of Historic Places due to the native stone and timber landscape design from the Depression Era.

 Keating Jaycee Park

 Keating Jaycee Park is located at the intersection of South I Street and 4th Avenue West in the southwest quadrant of Oskaloosa.
 This park offers a playground for young children and a small grassy play area.
 Picnic tables are available, bring lunch and enjoy the quiet neighborhood!
 Keating is one of the parks started by the local Jaycees. an organization made up of young professionals and referred to as junior chamber of commerce members.

 Hewitt Jaycee Park